 Popularly known as Brij Bhoomi, it is a major pilgrimage place for Hindus.
 Although almost like a forgotten city after the great cultural, rich enduring past it had, Mathura has grown in recent years into a multi-faceted urban sprawl.
 A city of temples bustling with thousands of devotees, its most popular shrine is the Dwarikadhish Temple.
 Nearby is Vrindavan where Krishna sported with his gopis (Devotees of Lord Krishna) and where the Hare Krishna has their headquarters.
 Dotted with places of religious and historical interest and an important center for the arts, the regions significance is largely incorporeal.

 Bharatpur Bird Sanctuary

-The eastern gateway to Rajasthan and a popular halting place on the Golden Triangle, Bharatpur is renowned for its World Heritage listed bird sanctuary.
+The eastern gateway to Rajasthan and a popular halting place on the >Golden Triangle Tour, Bharatpur is renowned for its World Heritage listed bird sanctuary.
 Once the hunting estate of the Maharajas with daily shoots recorded of upon 4,000 birds, the Keoladeo Ghana National Park is one of the finest bird sanctuaries with over 360 species, which even non-ornithologists visit.
 Well connected with three most important tourist destinations of India, namely Delhi, Agra and Jaipur, it holds an important place in the Indian history.